Condition for zero and non-zero discord in graph Laplacian quantum states: Conclusions

-We have shown that all Isotropic states are not graph Laplacian states and hence it would be worthwhile to develop graph theoretic representation of these states.
-This would help in the investigation of properties of a bigger class of quantum states with a corresponding pictorial description.
+This work, which relies on the interface between graph theory and quantum mechanics would be useful for investigation of discord of a bigger class of quantum states with a corresponding pictorial description.